flonadb/flonadb/README.md

     <version>1.2.0</version>
 </dependency>
 ```
-## File Proxy Database
+## File Proxy
-This is a proxy database implementation that reads the database instance definitions from a file, it is 100% client side
+This is a proxy implementation that reads the database instance definitions from a file, it is 100% client side
 and runs inside the same JVM as the client application, it requires adding the required JDBC drivers to the classpath of
 the client application.
 This is a good option that you can use to quickly add Flona to your project and evaluate some
 of the common features like masking, pooling, dynamic reloading of configurations.

-To use a file proxy database, you need to do the following,
+To use a file proxy, you need to do the following,
 - Create a database instance definition file that defines the database instance logical names and any necessary
 information required to connection each of them i.e. the connection URL, username and password.
 Below is an example of
 the contents of the instance definition file.